kedacore/http-add-on/docs/ref/v0.8.0/http_scaled_object.md

 The period to wait after the last reported active before scaling the resource back to 0.

 > Note: This time is measured on KEDA side based on in-flight requests, so workloads with few and random traffic could have unexpected scale to 0 cases.
 In those case we recommend to extend this period to ensure it doesn't happen.

+## `scalingMetric`

+This is the second most important part of the `spec` because it describes how the workload has to scale.
+This section contains 2 nested sections (`requestRate` and `concurrency`) which are mutually exclusive between themselves.

+### `requestRate`

+This section enables scaling based on the request rate.

+> **NOTE**: Requests information is stored in memory, aggragating long periods (longer than 5 minutes) or too fine granularity (less than 1 second) could produce perfomance issues or memory usage increase.

+> **NOTE 2**: Although updating `window` and/or `granularity` is something doable, the process just replaces all the stored request count infomation.
+This can produce unexpected scaling behaviours until the window is populated again.

+#### `targetValue`

+>Default: 100

+This is the target value for the scaling configuration.

+#### `window`

+>Default: "1m"

+This value defines the aggregation window for the request rate calculation.

+#### `granularity`

+>Default: "1s"

+This value defines the granualarity of the aggregated requests for the request rate calculation.

+### `concurrency`

+This section enables scaling based on the request concurrency.

+> **NOTE**: This is the only scaling behaviour before v0.8.0

+#### `targetValue`

+>Default: 100

+This is the target value for the scaling configuration.